anuchandy/az-messaging-aks/README.md

 > pumba netem --duration 10m delay --time 120000 anutcontainer

-The last argument refers to the docker container we named in step 3 The command adds 2 minutes (120000 ms) delay for all outgoing packets for 10 minutes.
+The last argument refers to the docker container we named in step 8.
+The command adds 2 minutes (120000 ms) delay for all outgoing packets for 10 minutes in the target container instance.

 Another example: